bsmith89/StrainPGC/README.md

 The following example demonstrates running this workflow on a small number of example shotgun metagenomes.

+#### Step 0: Install required software

+You'll need to [install Snakemake](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html#installation) (version >= 8.20).

+This quick-start also assumes that you have Apptainer/Singularity on your system.
+If this is not available, the same [container](https://hub.docker.com/r/bsmith89/strainpgc-wf) can be used with Docker, or you can install the necessary software directly.

 #### Step 1: Navigate to the example directory

 From the root of the StrainPGC repository,